DiverXer0/box-management-system/readme.md

 - FastAPI for the excellent Python framework
 - React team for the powerful UI library
 - SQLite for the reliable embedded database
-- All contributors and users
+- ClaudeAI for actually building it!

 ## 📞 Support